Goat Creek/Spray River to Banff

 Racing with Guy on Spray River West.
 It doesn’t look like it, but it’s a 1.5K long, fast downhill

 At the East-West junction(13.3K) you’ll be overwhelmed at the number of signs directing traffic.
 Eight of them!
 Nobody has any excuse for not following the rules.
-Signs direct the skiers onto Spray River West where there is now two ski tracks and a skating lane, and multi-users onto Spray River East.
+Signs direct the skiers onto Spray River West where there are now two ski tracks and a skating lane, and multi-users onto Spray River East.
 I skied a few metres onto Spray east and took a photo.
 It has been groomed(not trackset), and has the marks of a trail used by hikers.
 You can still ski it, too, but you just won’t have any tracks.

 There are eight signs directing traffic at the Spray River East-West junction